-Appendix H - Land Management FIMP Reformulation Study - Final GRR Non-Structural.
-The non-structural plans complement existing land use and development management measures that discourage development in high risk flooding areas.
-The project includes several location that recommend acquiring rather than retrofitting structures in some situations, including instances where 1) buildings are in sparsely developed areas, where habitat connectivity could be achieved, or 2) buildings located at such low ground elevations that under future sea level rise conditions would be in the intertidal zone.
-Acquisition could provide flood risk management benefits, flood water retention, and habitat restoration.
-The recommendations acknowledge that there are opportunities to review the nonstructural recommendations to fine-tune the plan for structure acquisition rather than retrofit alternatives, considering if the additional costs for acquisition would be warranted.
+Non-Structural.
+The non-structural plans could complement land use and development management opportunities that discourage development in high risk areas.
+A larger project benefit could obtained by acquiring rather than retrofitting structures in some situations, including instances where 1) buildings are in sparsely developed areas, where habitat connectivity could be achieved, or 2) buildings located at such low ground elevations that under future sea level rise conditions would be in the intertidal zone.
+If there is a local desire for structure acquisition rather than retrofit alternatives, these alternatives could consider if the additional costs for acquisition would be warranted to provide restoration of habitat to the underlying area.

 Beachfill.
 Beachfill plans introduce both challenges and opportunities for land use management.
-Along the shorefront area, the existing land management regulations that limit the investment in the primary dune have limited effectiveness.
-A number of structures exist within the dune, partially because they were constructed prior to the implementation of these regulations, and partially due to long-term changes in the dune position, and development pressure in the primary dune.
-In the absence of a project, it is likely that the number of pre-existing, non-conforming structures would be reduced as a result of storms that would destroy these buildings beyond repair, with the acknowledgement that additional buildings would be at risk, and added to the regulatory zone, due to the long-term evolution of the dune position.
-With a beachfill project in place, it is much less likely that the structures in the CEHA would be destroyed, and would likely persist, and the CEHA would be less subject to change over time.
+Along the shorefront area, the existing land management regulations that limit the investment in the primary dune have not proven effective.
+A number of structures exist within the dune, partially because they were constructed prior to the implementation of these regulations, and partially due to long-term changes in the dune position; development continues to occur in the primary dune.
+In the absence of a project, it is likely that the number of pre-existing, non-conforming structures would be reduced as a result of storms that would destroy these buildings beyond repair, with the acknowledgement that additional buildings would be at risk, due to the long-term evolution of the dune position.
+With a beachfill project in place, it is much less likely that the structures in the CEHA would be destroyed, and would likely persist.